irshuLx/Umbraco-custom-macro-parameters/README.md

 ### Rich text editor
 Makes it possible to use a rich text editor as a macro parameter.
 (Issues with adding anchors in Internet Explorer)

+### Table Designer
+Makes it possible to add a configurable table in a macro.